seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 39. 'whereis' vs. 'which' and why Apple sucks

 So - I've got this *old-ish* Macbook - a 2016 model.
 In my fashion, it was bought new with Mojave installed, and it **still** has Mojave installed.
 Why don't I upgrade?
-Because back when I **did** upgrade it was always a recipe for pain and frustration.
+Because back when I **did** perform Apple's recommended upgrades was inevitably a _recipe for pain and frustration_.
 No upgrades for me;  I don't care how many of those little red dots Apple puts on my 'System Preferences' shortcut icon.

-Working with an older machine is actually a blessing.
+Working with an older machine is _sometimes_ a blessing.
 For one thing, you have it long enough to see some of the abject stupidity that's baked into the product.
 The supidity I'm picking on today is Apple's implementation of `whereis`.
 Unlike in Linux - where the [differences between `which` and `whereis`](https://www.makeuseof.com/which-vs-whereis-vs-whatis-in-linux/) are clear and mildly useful, Apple forgot the differences in their infelicitous quest for *"security"*.
-Here's what I find so incredibly stupid about Apple's `whereis` command: **`whereis` searches *only* the PATH defined in a string called `user.cs_path`**.
+Here's what I find so incredibly stupid about Apple's `whereis` command: by default **`whereis` searches *only* the PATH defined in a string called `user.cs_path`**.
 And it gets better: the `user.cs_path` string is apparently baked into Apple's firmware (somewhere it is un-reachable in  any case); far beyond the reach of the `sysctl` utility.
 What's that you say... *"What do you mean beyond the reach of `sysctl`?"* What I mean is that the `sysctl` utility provided by Apple has had the `-w` (`--write`) option *removed*; to quote Apple's `man sysctl`:

    >The −w option has been deprecated and is silently ignored.

 I *thought* this could be overcome somehow by disabling `SIP`, but I tried that without success.

 You may wish to ponder this for just a moment: Apple has relegated `whereis` to searching **only** in this PATH: **`/usr/bin:/bin:/usr/sbin:/sbin`**.
-And unlike the Linux version of `whereis`, Apple's version is totally silent on the location of any documentation.
+And unlike the Linux version of `whereis`, some versions of Apple's `whereis` are totally silent on the location of any documentation (e.g. Mojave).
 AFAICT, Apple's `whereis` informs you **only** where Apple keeps their 20+ year-old tools!
-And this is why I've made the following change on my trusty **"Mojave"** system:
+And this is why I've made the following change on my **"Mojave"** system:

    ```bash
    cd /usr/bin